shhray/CSC317/assignments/4/submission.md

 ## Acknowledgments

 I used the course materials and MDN Web Docs as references.
-I also used ChatGPT to help me plan the steps and double check my logic.
+I also used AI tools to help me plan the steps and double check my logic.